Spring Special for the Month of May: 30% off entire order. Use Code SPRING23 at checkout. *restrictions apply

 Inspection

-The first step is to make sure you have the full context for
+The first step in ensuring you seal an aluminum boat properly is to be sure you understand the full context for

 what your boat needs.
 Aluminum is constructed with seams and rivets, which may